mozilla-ai/lumigator/lumigator/python/mzai/backend/.alembic/README.md

 This document covers the ways in which Alembic can be used.

+**NOTE**: Alembic creates an additional table in the database which it uses to store the matching revision ID.

 ## Environment variables

 In order to connect to a 'real' database to compare against the models, an `SQLALCHEMY_DATABASE_URL` is required to be